Does NSFAS Fund Traffic COP Course?

 What should I study if I want to be a Traffic Cop?

-You need to complete a Traffic Officer qualification at an accredited Traffic College.
-This course covers topics like road traffic legislation, communication, and driving skills.
+It is necessary for you to complete a Traffic Officer qualification at an accredited traffic college.
+The course covers topics such as road traffic legislation, communication, and driving techniques.

 Does NSFAS fund online short courses?